customers assisted during financial hardship*

 - Specialist Capability Building and coaching for teams working with vulnerable customers every day, equipping them with skills to help customers in highly stressful situations, and strategies for their own personal resilience

-All members of our specialist teams, who regularly work with customers experiencing vulnerability, have received intensive coaching, providing them with techniques to build their own personal resilience and wellbeing.
+All members of our specialist teams in Australia, who regularly work with customers experiencing vulnerability, have received intensive coaching, providing them with techniques to build their own personal resilience and wellbeing.

 Suncorp participates in a wide range of industry roundtables and community forums to share best practice and discuss solutions.
-This year we hosted events to hear important insights from consumer advocates and our customers.
-We also advocated for greater awareness and measures to protect customers against scams and worked to build the financial resilience of our community.
+We also advocated for greater awareness and measures to protect customers and worked to build the financial resilience of our community.

-Suncorp is an active member of the Financial Inclusion Action Plan initiative and Thriving Communities Partnership (TCP), both aimed at bringing together government, community and businesses to help drive greater inclusion, support and financial wellbeing for all Australians.
+Suncorp is an active member of the Thriving Communities Partnership, a collective aimed at bringing together government, community and businesses to help drive greater inclusion, support and financial wellbeing for all Australians.

-Suncorp also joined forces with Thriving Communities Partnership to release the research report: Disaster Planning and Recovery Collaborative Research Project.
-The report focuses on the experiences of people and local businesses in Townsville immediately following the devastating North Queensland Monsoon Disaster in 2019.
+In FY20, Suncorp joined forces with Thriving Communities Partnership to release the Disaster Planning and Recovery Collaborative Research Report.
+The report focuses on the experiences of people and local businesses in Townsville immediately following the devastating monsoon in 2019.
 The community’s experiences post event will assist in forming a valuable understanding of how different interactions with essential services and other organisations can vitally affect people’s recovery following a crisis.

 Scams cost Australians, businesses and the economy hundreds of millions of dollars every year and cause emotional harm to victims and their families.
 Many cyber criminals and scammers have seen COVID-19 as an opportunity, with people socially isolated in lockdowns and spending more time online.